asassin1901/City-Builder-Test/README.md

-# rekrutacja
+# City-Builder-Test
- A small city builder project
+ A very small city builder project

- All of the necessary functionality has been implemented:
+# Features
  - Workers carry one of a necessary resource
  - Navigate between buildings
  - Find the aforementioned buildings